WEIHNACHTS stollen

 40g Cognac

-40g bitter almond or 40g finely grated lemon rind
+40g bitter almond or 25g almomd essence or 40g finely grated lemon rind

 Weigh everything except the egg white into a food processor or Thermomix and process until very fine.

-With the motor running add enough egg white to form a spreadable marzipan.
+With the motor running add the egg white and mix thoroughly.

 for